-- paper, fabric, elastics, yarn, strings and fuzz; - crayons, chalks, pencils and similar writing and drawing implements without removable components; - balloons; - modelling clay and similar products.
+- paper, fabric (including felt and elastic fabric), yarn, string and fuzz; - crayons, chalks, pencils and similar writing and drawing implements without removable components;

+- balloons; - modelling clay and similar products.

 However, tightly packed stuffed components made of fabric and/or yarn are not excluded from the general requirements of 5.1.